BA (Hons), PGCE, PCC, MSc (MAPP)

 – Company Leadership

-Al created the coaching methodology now used by Inner Armour and meticulously tested it over the past ten years with various professors and universities from Newcastle -Australia to East London – UK.
+Al founded Inner Armour and created the coaching methodology now known as Inner Armour Coaching®.
+He meticulously tested it over the past ten years with various professors and universities from Newcastle – Australia to East London – UK.
 Al is a pioneer in using post traumatic growth and Positive Psychology in challenging environments.
 As a society we put Psychology into policing and the military after the damage has been done to them..
 Psychology is too often a word filled with negativity and threat..why not use it before?..Could we train personnel on the ground to use Psychology at a basic level to support each other?
 Could it save peoples lives?
 Could they save each others lives?
 Could they stop a minor problem years before it turns serious?
 Yes.

 Al holds three degrees from UK Universities and is most recently a MAPP (Masters in Applied Positive Psychology) graduate of the University of East London.
 He is dedicated to enabling the use of Psychology for good in a preventative and proactive fashion for all in front-line services.
 Al also accompanies regular police shifts not only at home with the London MET & Essex Police Force but internationally and most recently in the USA.
 Shot at in the USA during work for Inner Armour, Al is not afraid of getting involved.

 Al has 12 years teaching experience in 4 state secondary schools in areas of high deprivation & high crime in the UK.
 First on the scene at a stabbing of a 15 year old on his second day aged 22 as a newly qualified teacher in Nechells (Birmingham UK), Al has no issue jumping into danger to help someone.